jdido08/TheShapesOfStories/README.md

    -- 12x12 [same as 6x6]
    -- 12x36 [this is actually different --> same font as 12x12 but story needs to be more indepth and detailed]
 - add space at the end of phrase (so there's non spaces between component text)
+- need to figure out about text at top and bottom of canvas so it's always within 1.5 inch
 - need to do writeup about story walls
   -- what does the shape of your favorite stories reveal about you?